pmoorey/articles/network-monitoring-agent-google-cloud.md

 ## Remote Agent

-The agent will collect data about network performance using ICMP probes, but this could be extended to idea imaginable.
+The agent will collect data about network performance using ICMP probes, but this could be extended to any idea imaginable.
 To make the agent portable I constructed a Docker image with Python and a few essential packages.
 The container executes a Python script which starts the agent, continuously collects network performance data, and sends it to Google Cloud for processing.

 _Probe functionality_